DataONEorg/member-node-info/readme.md

         ├── originals   Original images.
 The image names should start with the node Id,
         |               but may have a suffix to clarify image characteristics.
         ├── web         Images to be used in Web interfaces.
 Should be .png, minimum of
-        |               125 wide x 40 high, and with transparency where appropriate.
+        |               125 wide x 40 high, and with transparent background and cropped.
         └── working     Images in between original and web.
 Assume web images are generated automatically from these.
 ```